 8. Store your ID on your Apple device

-If you live in Arizona and have an Apple phone or watch, then you will be happy to know that last winter (March 2022), the “TSA in collaboration with the State of Arizona and Apple, deployed a new technology that allows airline passengers to use their state-issued mobile driver’s license or mobile identification card in Apple Wallet on iPhone or Apple Watch to verify their identity for airport security screening purposes.”
+If you live in Arizona, Colorado, Georgia or Maryland and have an Apple phone or watch, then you will be happy to know that the “TSA in collaboration with the State of Arizona and Apple, deployed a new technology that allows airline passengers to use their state-issued mobile driver’s license or mobile identification card in Apple Wallet on iPhone or Apple Watch to verify their identity for airport security screening purposes.”
 That means you can add a digital version of your license or ID to Apple device for TSA identity verification purposes.
 No more fumbling trying to find it or being hosed if you lose it.
-Even better news: This will soon be rolling out to Connecticut, Georgia, Iowa, Kentucky, Maryland, Oklahoma and Utah as well.
+Even better news: This will soon be rolling out to Connecticut, Iowa, Kentucky, Oklahoma and Utah as well.
+Here’s how to do it.

 9. Don’t panic if you lose your ID